LaurenS419/MAIS-Project/README.md

 ### Possible improvements
-Given time, my plan is to get this webapp running on heroku, and improve the weights for better performance.
+Given time, my plan is to get this webapp running on a "real" domain hosted on a stronger computer, and improve the weights for better performance.

 ## How to run

 Make sure you have the following installed on your system:
-- Python 3.11 or later
+- Python 3.10 or later
 - `ffmpeg` (for video processing)

 ### Webapp